0xAll3nC/Microsoft-Defender-for-Endpoint-MDE-VM-Onboarding-Isolation-and-Investigation-Lab/part1_onboarding_vm.md

 ### 1. Create a Windows Virtual Machine

 -   Use a strong password during setup.
--   Avoid using default credentials, as weak credentials are vulnerable to brute-force attacks.
+-   **Avoid using default credentials**, as weak credentials are vulnerable to brute-force attacks.

 ### 2. Log into Microsoft Defender Portal